lockadi8/rsazure-openai-toolkit/docs/config.md

 This toolkit provides a utility function called `get_model_config()` to help you **explicitly configure** OpenAI model behavior — in a way that is **transparent, reproducible, and easy to override**.

-It returns a dictionary of model parameters that can be passed directly into the `call_azure_openai_handler`.
+It returns a dictionary of model parameters that can be passed directly into the model call, including when using the `rschat` CLI.

 ### ✅ Benefits:
 - Clear defaults for fast iteration